splash-networks/openwrt-yt-portal/README.md

-# Mikrotik External Captive Portal
+# OpenWRT Coova Chilli External Captive Portal

 The following actions are required to use the code given in this repo: